miyasaka-kion/learngit/readme.md

 This is a git learning stuff

-Creating a branch is quick and simple

-Again, name change?

-try  --no-ff merge
+add —no-ff to learngit.md